Avi-Patel-1/DoorbellAIPlatform/README.md

 ## Engineering tradeoffs

-- **Replay-first demo:** deterministic replay makes the project reliable in interviews, CI, and code review while preserving the edge pipeline boundaries.
 - **SQLite at the edge:** SQLite is a good fit for single-device local durability and makes queue recovery inspectable with normal tooling.
 - **Suppression as data:** suppressed events are retained because they are useful for threshold tuning and alert-quality review.
 - **Plain HTTP client in C++:** the edge runtime avoids a heavy dependency for local demos; the production boundary calls for TLS and a hardened client library.